AbsaOSS/spline/index.md

 | `spline.persistence.composition.factories` | Comma separated list of factories to delegate to <br> | za.co.absa.spline.persistence.mongo.MongoPersistenceFactory, za.co.absa.spline.persistence.hdfs.HdfsPersistenceFactory

 #### Optional: Async Timeout
-Depending on your persistence setup and requirements you can consider increasing HTTP request timeout to avoid premature failures (`AsyncRequestTimeoutException`).
+Depending on your persistence setup and requirements you can consider increasing the HTTP request timeout to avoid premature failures (`AsyncRequestTimeoutException`).
 You can increase Tomcat's global `asyncTimeout` property in `conf/servers.xml` from default 30 seconds to desired value e.g. to 60 seconds as in example below.
 ```
 <Connector port="8080" protocol="HTTP/1.1" asyncTimeout="60000" ... />
 ```